TIBCOSoftware/snappydata/docs/howto.md

 SnappyData’s streaming functionality builds on top of Spark Streaming and primarily is aimed at making it simpler to build streaming applications and to integrate with the built-in store.
 In SnappyData, you can define streams declaratively from any SQL client, register continuous queries on streams, mutate SnappyData tables based on the streaming data.
 For more information on streaming, refer to the [documentation](programming_guide.md#stream-processing-using-sql).

 **Code Example**:
 Code example for streaming is in [StreamingExample.scala](https://github.com/SnappyDataInc/snappydata/blob/master/examples/src/main/scala/org/apache/spark/examples/snappydata/StreamingExample.scala).
-The code snippets below shows how to declare a stream table, register continuous queries(CQ) and update SnappyData table using the stream data.
+The code snippets below show how to declare a stream table, register continuous queries(CQ) and update SnappyData table using the stream data.

 **First get a SnappySession and a SnappyStreamingContext**:
 Here SnappyStreamingContext is initialized in a batch duration of one second.